World Chess Championship 2007: 2005 World Cup

-The 2005 World Cup, held in Khanty-Mansiysk, Russia, was the qualification for the Candidates tournament.
+The 2005 World Cup, held in Khanty-Mansiysk, Russia, was the main qualification path for the Candidates tournament (providing 10 out of 16 candidates).
 It was a knock-out tournament of mini-matches, in the style of the FIDE World Chess Championships 1998-2004.
 However, once 16 players were left, they were no longer immediately eliminated, but played further mini-matches to establish places 1 through 16.